 Exclusive representation prevents workers from negotiating directly with their employers to develop contracts that fit their individual situations.
 For example, employees with different preferences-such as parents who may value shift flexibility or paid leave over other benefits-are unable to negotiate different terms of employment through another representative or on an individual basis.
-Once an exclusive representative is designated, then all bargaining unit employees must accept the contract the union negotiates.
+Once an exclusive representative is designated, all bargaining unit employees must accept the contract the union negotiates.
 This inevitably leads to one-size-fits-all contracts that ignore the needs of individual employees.

 Unions can even enter into binding contracts and make other decisions that harm employees' interests.
 See Ford Motor Co. v.
 Huffman, 345 U.S. 330, 338, 349-40 (1953).
-After all, unions have institutional interests of their own that may not coincide with individual members' interests.
+After all, unions have institutional interests of their own.
 For example, an exclusive representative can waive nonconsenting individuals' rights to bring discrimination claims in court.
 14 Penn Plaza LLC v.
 Pyett, 556 U.S. 247, 271 (2009).
-And only the exclusive representative has the power to commence and escalate a grievance proceeding.
-Pet.
-App.
-107-10.
-Indeed, here the IFO declined to file a grievance on behalf of Petitioner.
-Pet.
-App.
-36. When a union controls the levers of workplace relations it may subordinate "the interests of [an] individual employee ... to the collective interests of all employees in the bargaining unit."
+When a union controls the levers of workplace relations it may subordinate "the interests of [an] individual employee . . . to the collective interests of all employees in the bargaining unit."
 Alexander v.
-Gardner-Denver Co., 415 U. S. 36, 58, n.
+Gardner-Denver Co., 415 U.S. 36, 58, n.
 19 (1974).

-Under exclusive representation, nonmembers have no right to order their affairs with their employer and are subject to the whims and interests of the unions, even when those interests are contrary to their own.
+Under exclusive representation, nonmembers cannot order their affairs with their employer and are subject to unions' whims and interests, even when those interests are contrary to their own.
 Such a system contradicts basic First Amendment principles.